benweier/Schemr/readme.md

 # About
-Schemr allows you to quickly change your color scheme with keyboard shortcuts and the command palette.
+Schemr allows you to quickly change your color scheme using command palette and keyboard shortcuts.
 With Schemr, you get commands to easily cycle forward, backward and randomly through your available color schemes.

 # Features
 * Full compatibility with Sublime Text 2 and 3.